-Nazli is our new musician, who started November 1, 2019.
-She is an international student at TRU, taking courses for international business.
-Nazli’s family live in Tehran, Iran, and she just arrived in Canada in August 2019.
+Nazli is our musician who started working for Mount Paul November 1, 2019.
+She is an international student presently taking online courses at McMaster University.
+She is taking a Masters study in Entrepreneurship and Innovation.
+Nazli’s family live in Tehran, Iran, and she arrived in Canada in August 2019.
 Nazli is a self taught musician, who started playing the piano at age 10.
 She is a piano instructor, since 2017, teaching students the basics of music, and helps to facilitate their learning.

 We welcome Nazli’s enthusiasm and we are grateful she has joined our Sunday worship, to lead us in music.